 Large retailers like Walmart have even partnered with Apple to add Siri-enabled voice shopping on any Apple device.

-3. Digital Wallets and Biometric Payment Usage on the Rise
+4. Digital Wallets and Biometric Payment Usage on the Rise

-What is a digital wallet?
+What is a digital wallet, exactly?

 Platforms like Apple Pay, Paypal, Google Pay, or Venmo allow users to pay for online goods and services from their devices without having to enter debit card or bank information into third party websites or applications.

-Financial information entered into digital wallets are encrypted.
+Importantly, financial information entered into digital wallets are encrypted.
 And can only be accessed by authorized third parties.

 In fact, recent surveys indicate that roughly two-thirds of consumers feel more comfortable making online payments through a digital wallet rather than traditional methods.

-And interest is rising, as 27% of all U.S. consumers say they would like to pay with their smartphones all the time.
+And interest is rising, as 27% of all US consumers say they would like to pay with their smartphones all the time.

-The same study also claims that U.S. annual spend per digital wallet is expected to increase to $6,400 in 2024 from $3,350 in 2019.
+The same study also estimates that US annual spend per digital wallet is expected to increase to $6,400 in 2024 from $3,350 in 2019.